-While the Plan is funded based upon the December 31, 2021 actuarial valuation as noted above, a valuation was performed at December 31, 2022 for reporting purposes.
+While the Plan is funded based upon the December 31, 2021 actuarial valuation as noted above, another valuation was performed at December 31, 2022 for informational purposes.
 This revealed a going concern surplus of \$1.6 million and a present value of the future indexing cashflows of approximately \$62.2 million.
-In addition, an extrapolation of the Plan's financial position to March 31, 2023 showed that the going concern surplus had improved to \$14.9 million.
+An extrapolation of the Plan's financial position to March 31, 2024 showed that the actuarial going concern surplus had improved to \$35.4 million.